 FOR THE CRUMB TOPPING

 - Combine the flour, sugar, cinnamon and almonds in a bowl, then grate in the butter.
-Use a pastry blender or your fingertips to gently blend it all together until clumping and there are no big pieces of butter visible.
+Use a pastry cutter or your fingertips to gently blend it all together until clumping and there are no big pieces of butter visible.

 FOR THE CAKE